 Reaction time data were excluded for incorrect trials and participants with very low percent correct rates (as described above).
 Average reaction times were calculated for each task type and stimulus.
 Next, associative, semantic, and non-word conditions were subtracted from their matching unrelated word conditions.
-Figure A1 depicts the priming differences for each condition.
+Figure 3 depicts the priming differences for each condition.
 Each stimulus difference was analyzed with a single sample t-test against zero to examine for priming.

 Letter search task.
 All conditions in the letter search task were significantly primed over unrelated words pairs, while non-words were significantly slower than unrelated word pairs.
-As shown in Figure XX, associative words pairs were almost 200 msecs faster than unrelated word pairs, t(16) = 3.54, p < .01, and semantic word pairs were also around 200 msec faster unrelated word pairs, t(15) = 6.38, p<.01.
-Non-words were significantly slower than unrelated word pairs by about 200 msec, t(14) = -5.18, p<.01.
-Given previous research, it is slightly surprising that semantic word pairs would be primed during a letter search task, however, the current word list has also shown this effect in Buchanan (2010).
+As shown in Figure 3, associative words pairs were almost 200 msecs faster than unrelated word pairs, t(16) = 3.54, p < .01, and semantic word pairs were also around 200 msecs faster unrelated word pairs, t(15) = 6.38, p<.01.
+Non-words were significantly slower than unrelated word pairs by about 200 msecs, t(14) = -5.18, p<.01.
+Given previous research, it was slightly surprising that semantic word pairs would be primed during a letter search task, however, the current word list has also shown this effect in Buchanan (2010).
+This effect does not match results found from the N400 waveform, which is explored in the discussion.

 Lexical decision task.
 Priming was found for associative word pairs in the lexical decision task, a marginal effect semantic word pairs, and slowing for non-word pairs when compared to unrelated word pairs.
-Associations were about 120 msec faster than unrelated word pairs, t(16) = 2.99, p<.01.
-Semantic word pairs were primed approximately 85 msec over unrelated pairs, which approached significance, t(16) = 1.93, p=.07.
+Associations were about 120 msecs faster than unrelated word pairs, t(16) = 2.99, p<.01.
+Semantic word pairs were primed approximately 85 msecs over unrelated pairs, which approached significance, t(16) = 1.93, p=.07.
 Semantic priming was expected in the lexical decision task, and this effect was most likely due to our small sample size.
-Non-words were again 200 msec slower than unrelated word pairs, t(14) = -5.24, p<.01.
+Non-words were again 200 msecs slower than unrelated word pairs, t(14) = -5.24, p<.01.

 Discussion

 These experiments were designed to explore the differences between N400 activation in the brain following presentation of sematic-only, associative-only, and unrelated word pairs to distinguish any divergences in the cognitive processing of semantically related and associatively related words.
-The data for the lexical decision task N400 waveforms and reaction times indicates that associatively related word pairs are primed more strongly than semantically related word pairs, both were processed more efficiently than unrelated words, and non-words were the hardest of all to process.
-This indicates a difference in the processing of semantically and associatively related word pairs.
-The reaction time data for the letter search task shows no difference in processing speed of associatively and semantically related word pairs; while the N400 data shows insignificant power levels, which may be an effect of the letter search task or due an inadequate number of participants.
+N400 data indicated that semantically related word pairs are primed during a lexical decision task, while associative word pairs are possibly primed during a lexical decision task.
+The letter search task diminished and possibly eliminated priming on both associative and semantically related word pairs at the automatic level.
+Reaction time data presented a different picture of priming, however.
+Associative word pairs were significantly primed in both a letter search and lexical decision task, while semantic data was primed in a letter search task, but there was diminished priming in the lexical decision task.
+These results may indicate that automatic processing of primes was reduced or eliminated with the N400 data, while controlled processing of primes speeded reaction time responses.
+Controlled processing of non-words was seen in N400 and reaction time data with larger negative waveforms and longer reaction times.